-Whether you’re a first-time OKR user or a longtime follower starting on a new endeavor, figuring out a free way to track OKRs transparently can seem like an OKR in itself.
+Whether you’re a first-time Objectives and Key Results (OKR) user or a longtime follower starting on a new endeavor, figuring out a free way to track OKRs transparently can seem like an OKR in itself.
 Luckily, we have a list of some of our favorite, free OKR tools to help with goal-setting and tracking for organizations, teams, and individuals.

 All are simple ways anyone in any organization can monitor goals transparently.
 It’s been a foundation of OKRs since Andy Grove had a young John Doerr and the rest of Intel post their personal OKRs outside of their cubicles so everyone could see them.

-To use, make a copy and start filling in your own goals.
+To use, select “File” and “Make a copy…” from the dropdown to start filling in your own goals.

 Since both of these tools are blank canvases, you can adjust and tailor the templates to fit your company and to achieve your goals.
 Using Google Docs or Sheets is useful for smaller teams.
 If you are aiming to roll out OKRs across a larger organization, there are paid OKR software tools that can help.

 Measure What Matters OKR Starter Kit by John Doerr & Coda